marcoriesgo/Remembr/README.md

 # Project 2 - Remembr

-## Project:

-Remembr is an application for seniors suffering from early stage dementia, caretakers, and medical professionals in Los Angeles.
-Through the application, members can find professionals they could potentially hire and other users that are on a similar journey, discover new senior friendly places to visit and share their own favorites, and see or share upcoming senior friendly events where they can feel part of a community as they age and go through memory loss.

 ## Website link:

 Remembr is hosted on Heroku.
-Click on the link below to see it.
+Click on the link below to visit it.

+** IMPORTANT: Once you have signed up successfully and arrive at the Categories page, copy and paste the following URL into your browser once: **

+** //seed link goes here

 // Link to the website goes here.

+## Project:

+Remembr is an application for seniors suffering from early stage dementia, caretakers, and medical professionals in Los Angeles.
+Through the application, members can find professionals they could potentially hire and other users that are on a similar journey,discover new senior friendly places to visit and share their own favorites, and see or share upcoming senior friendly events where they can feel part of a community as they age and go through memory loss.

 ## Project Requirements: